 The curriculum includes a range of courses covering the history, politics, economics, international relations and cultures of the societies and nations of the Middle East.
 In consultation with the program director, each student will develop a program of study that combines a broad overview of the region through a set of core courses, along with a more specialized field based on the student's specific academic and career interests.
 In addition, completion of the M.A. in Middle East Studies requires demonstrated oral and reading proficiency in a language of the Middle East region.

-The Elliott School also offers graduate students who are enrolled in the Master of Arts in International Affairs program a concentration option in the Middle East region.
+The Elliott School also offers graduate students who have enrolled in the Master of Arts in International Affairs program a concentration option in the Middle East region.

 This school offers programs in: